MicrosoftDocs/powerbi-docs/powerbi-docs/admin/service-premium-service-principal.md

 ---
 title: Automate Power BI Premium workspace and dataset tasks with service principals | Microsoft Docs
-description: Learn how service principals can be used for automating Power BI Premium workspace and dataset administrative tasks.
+description: Learn how service principals can be used for automating Power BI Premium workspace and dataset management tasks.
 author: minewiskan
 ms.author: owend
 ms.reviewer: ''